Here’s our German Stollen Recipe for the Holiday Season!

-We actually made the candied lemon and orange peel for the Stollen ourselves.
-In our opinion, it just tastes better homemade and in some cases (depending on where you live), it can be a little difficult to find in store.
+Sometimes we make the candied lemon and orange peel for the Stollen ourselves.
+In our opinion, it just tastes better homemade and in some cases (depending on where you live), it can be a little difficult to find in stores.

 If your orange and lemon peels aren’t cut yet, cut them into small cubes using a knife.

-We like doing it manually and not use a food processor or similar since that can cut the peel into pieces that are too small.
+We like doing it manually and prefer not to use a food processor or similar since that can cut the peel into pieces that are too small.